- UCAS course code

 |Fundamentals of Evolutionary Biology||BIOL21232||Pre-Requisite||Recommended|

-- Detailed introduction to key concepts such as optimality, game theory, comparative approaches and key proponents
+- Introduction to the fundamentals of behavioural ecology such as optimality, game theory, and comparative approaches

-- In depth analysis of theoretical and empirical approaches with critiques, e.g., sexual selection, cooperation, plasticity, New Synthesis
+- In depth analysis of theoretical and empirical approaches with critiques, e.g., sexual selection, indirect genetic effects, phenotypic plasticity, Modern Synthesis

 - Application of behavioural ecology and animal behaviour studies (e.g. conservation biology) and the use of genomics, epigenetics, statistics and quantitative genetic tools in evolutionary biology

-- Being able to conceptualize current research areas both in the broader context and their interconnectedness and identify quantitative, empirical and theoretical approaches suitable to tackle current fundamental questions in behavioural and evolutionary ecology.
+- Being able to conceptualize current research areas, and identify quantitative, empirical and theoretical approaches suitable to tackle current fundamental questions in behavioural and evolutionary ecology through a focus on research papers

 We begin by outlining key concepts in behavioural and evolutionary ecology with an in-depth discussion of fitness and adaptation.
 How does sociality arise and what are the selective forces underlying the various forms found in nature and humans is the focus of a set of lectures.
 We then discuss broader concepts such as plasticity, levels of selection, The New Synthesis and evo-devo to show how these form part of an extended definition of evolutionary biology.
 This is complemented by a case study where we look in detail at how a fundamental question has been addressed using quantitative genetics.
 We will then explore the genetic and epigenetic basis of variation in behaviour and look at modern tools in genomics and quantitative analysis used in current research.
 This is complemented by a discussion of how behavioural ecology is applied to conservation biology and by identifying current hot topics.
 We finally take a broader look at human evolution, and trace the ecological and social transitions to modern humans, identify signatures of recent selection at the genetic level and explore current and future selective changes.